Skip to content

 Software

-I’m using the Cisco Modeling Labs software and I’m running this in Hyper-V. So you need to have Windows 11 Pro if you want to go the Hyper-V route.
+I'm using the Cisco Modeling Labs software and I'm running this in Hyper-V. So you need to have Windows Pro if you want to go the Hyper-V route.
 Although as of right now its not officially supported it works for the most part.
-I don’t have deal with some of the new Windows 11 virtualization hiccups if you run this on VMware Workstation.
+I don't have to deal with some of the new Windows 11 virtualization hiccups while running this on Hyper-V. CML is supported to run on VMware Workstation however while running on Windows its problematic.

 Tip